jenkins101/gets4usub/CONTRIBUTING.md

 ## Questions about OpenELEC?

-To get your questions answered, please ask in the OpenELEC [Forum] or on
+To get your questions answered, please ask in the OpenELEC [Forum] or on IRC: #openelec on freenode.net or [webchat]

-IRC: #openelec on freenode.net (also avaible via our [webchat]) Do not open an issue.
+Do not open an issue.

 ## Issue Reports